top of page

 Types of spaces eligible* for the program

-1. Communal spaces
+1. Congregation spaces

 These are traditional spaces that were consciously built for religious congregations, socialising and recreation, but over time, they have been organically engulfed by urbanisation leading to a loss of character.